wufphy/ASTR541_term_project/Readme.txt

 install galpy from https://github.com/jobovy/galpy

-use the plotRotcurve.py file in this folder to replace the same file in galpy/potential folder (I slightly changed this file, so we can save the calculated result to a file)
+use the plotRotcurve.py file in this folder to replace the same file in the galpy/potential folder (I slightly changed this file, so we can save the calculated result to a file)

 To calculate the contribution of each component in the MWpotential2014, run: python3 MW2014RC.py